sergeman/annotated-fastai-notebooks/README.md

 These notebooks are being created for my own learning.
 I hope someone else would find them useful as well.

-My handle onforum is @sergeman.
+My handle on forum is @sergeman.
 If you have questions or suggestions, send me a message.